-- (i) Manufacturing segment involved in processing, trading, exporting and trading of marble blocks. - (ii) Extraction and trading segment involved in extraction and trading of marble blocks. - (iii) Investment holding involved in investment holding. - (iv) Property development segment involved in property development activity.
+- (i) Manufacturing segment involved in processing, trading, exporting and trading of marble blocks. - (ii) Trading segment involved in trading of marble blocks. - (iii) Investment holding involved in investment holding. - (iv) Property development segment involved in property development activity.

 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss which, in certain respects as explained in the table below, is measures differently from operating profit or loss in the consolidated financial statements.